-Long Island Locks, Chapman's Mills and Dawson's Chapel
+Long Island Locks, Chapman's Mills, Dawson's Chapel and Black Rapids

 Ottawa, Ontario, Canada